google/applied-machine-learning-intensive/v2/03_regression/03_regression_quality/slides.md

 A benefit of MAE is that the units remain the same as that of the target.

-The primary difference in MAE and MSE is that MSE squares the error, which gives larger differences in value much higher error scores.
-This give extra penalty to really bad predictions.
+The primary difference in MAE and MSE is that MSE squares the error, which gives larger differences in value and much higher error scores.
+This gives extra penalty to really bad predictions.
 -->

 ---